B Prod. Hot Rod - a Historical & Technical Appraisal of the Ford Shelby Mustang GT350 Series 1 (1965 / 1966 MY)

 In August 1964, Ford commissioned Carroll Shelby to produce a further uprated Mustang that could rival Chevrolet’s Corvette, albeit in a more practical day-to-day package.

-Shelby’s operation would also handle a competition programme that included an attack on the SCCA’s high profile B-Production championship.
+Shelby’s operation would also handle a competition programme attacking the SCCA’s high profile B-Production championship.
+100 specially developed base cars derived from the contemporary Mustang would be needed to qualify for homologation.

 DSO referred to Domestic Special Order - the unique blend of upgrades these cars were built with before being dispatched to Shelby.